 We’ve mentioned some of the other sensors, and similar to the throttle position sensor (TPS), their job is just about collating data to send to the ECU to tell it how much fuel and air to deliver to maximize the engine efficiency.

 The throttle position sensor essentially monitors where the accelerator pedal is, through measuring the angle of the ‘butterfly’ in the injection system.
 Simple right?
-Depending on the car or ECU fitted, it could also be capable of altering how that pedal effects the fuel delivery – a ‘soft’ start to the fueling to make it easier to drive at low speeds, or incredibly sensitive so that as soon as your foot gets anywhere near the pedal, it’s raring to go.
+Depending on the car or ECU fitted, it could also be capable of altering how that pedal affects fuel delivery.
+A ‘soft’ start to the fueling makes it easier to drive at low speeds or incredibly sensitive so that as soon as your foot gets anywhere near the pedal, it’s raring to go.

 Unfortunately, we can’t give a guide on how to replace the throttle pot; there are hundreds of different sensors, with more methods of replacement and fixing, but we can give you things to look out for if you think your throttle position sensor could be faulty.